 The front requires a hole the same size as your lens.
-Depending on what lens you use it might up to 8cm in diameter.
-This hole should be positioned exactly in the center of the front of the box.
+Depending on what lens you use it might be up to 8 cm in diameter.
+This hole should be aligned with the centre of the focusing plate.

 Arm hole: